People walk by a wall mural that reads "This is Paradise" in Toronto's Queen Street West neighbourhood

 Queen West

 The dynamic energy of Toronto’s Queen Street West is unmatched anywhere else in the city.
-The area is a hub of the city’s best restaurants, cafés, independent boutiques, street art and galleries, and is a must-see for anyone visiting the city.
-Vogue Magazine named it one of the world’s coolest neighbourhoods and it’s no surprise why.
+Nestled between Simcoe and Bathurst streets, this colourful neighbourhood is home to some of the city’s best restaurants, independent boutiques, music venues, art galleries and murals.
+Queen Street West is a must-see for anyone looking to experience the heart of Toronto's creative spirit.
+Let’s explore further!

 You may also like